moralimaginations/moralimaginations.github.io/README.md

 # Moral Imaginations website

-This repository is is for the https://moralimaginations.github.io/ website.
+This repository is for the https://moralimaginations.github.io/ website.
 We’ll eventually be [pointing a domain to this website](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).

 ## How to play